moaljazaery/tiles_search/README.md

 Run the code:

-    define the new paths in the config path
+    - define the new paths in the config path
-    Run the pre-processing command in the terminal: python3 dictionary_preprocessing.py
+    - Run the pre-processing command in the terminal: python3 dictionary_preprocessing.py

-    Run the matching command in the terminal by passing "seven_tiles" as parameter, Please use quotations: python3 main.py "seven_tiles"
+    - Run the matching command in the terminal by passing "seven_tiles" as parameter, Please use quotations: python3 main.py "seven_tiles"

-    You can use spaces for wildcards in the previous command
+       Notice :You can use spaces for wildcards in the previous command